Emir Obuća

-Emir Obuća (born 11 December 1978) is a Bosnian football manager and former player who is currently working as an assistant manager at Bosnian Premier League club Sarajevo.
+Emir Obuća (born 11 December 1978) is a Bosnian football manager and former player.

 Playing career

-Obuća had several spells with hometown club Sarajevo, winning one league title and four domestic cups with them.
+Obuća had several spells with hometown club Sarajevo, winning one league title and four domestic cups with the side.
 He scored 89 goals in 205 games for the club.

 Managerial career

 On 20 October 2022, Obuća was named as Sarajevo's caretaker manager, following Feđa Dudić's resignation.
 In his first game as manager, Sarajevo beat Posušje in a league game on 23 October.
-On 5 November 2022, Obuća suffered his first defeat as manager in a 2–0 loss to Sloboda Tuzla.
+On 5 November 2022, he suffered his first defeat as manager in a 2–0 loss to Sloboda Tuzla.
+Obuća was succeeded as manager by Mirza Varešanović on 12 December 2022.